paritytech/polkadot/roadmap/parachains.md

 Category: Networking

-Validators assigned to a parachain need a way to discover and connect to collators in order to get fresh parachain blocks to validator.
+Validators assigned to a parachain need a way to discover and connect to collators in order to get fresh parachain blocks to validate.

 Collators need to discover and connect to validators in order to submit parachain blocks,